roel1289/Deduper-roel1289/part1/pseudocode.md

    rev_comp = True
 ```

+Add each record that is on the proper strand to a dictionary

 * known UMIs
-Look at col 1 (QNAME) to see if it is the same as the previous line
+Look at col 1 (QNAME) to see if it is the same as the previous line.
+The UMI
+is located in the last part of QNAME.

+Add each record with unique UMI to a dictionary

 * single-end reads
 (may work on this later)

+Check each line to see if it is in the banned dictionary.
+If it is, do not add to new SAM file. -+
+Write to new SAM file using the dictionary that contains the de-duplicated records.